yigitm/book-appointment-frontend/README.md

 ![App Screenshot](src/images/app.gif)

-For the learning purpose and to undestand better what is going on under the hood; no packages is used e.g; O-AUTH, JWT for client side.
+For the learning purpose and to understand better what is going on under the hood; no packages is used e.g; O-AUTH, JWT for client side.
 Session storage is used to save token & login status.

 Main functionalities are: